Fox-ML-infrastructure/FoxML_Core/README.md

 ## Intended Use

 ### Appropriate Use Cases
-- Research and experimentation (AGPL or commercial license)
+- Research and experimentation
 - ML workflow and architecture study
-- Open-source projects (AGPL)
+- Open-source projects
-- Internal engineering reference (commercial license)
+- Internal engineering reference
-- Production deployments (commercial license)
+- Production deployments

 ### Not Appropriate For
-- Commercial use without a license
 - Unmodified production deployment without proper testing and validation

 **FoxML Core provides ML infrastructure and architecture, not domain-specific applications or pre-built solutions.**